aruder77/applitude/index.md

 ![applitude demo application editor](demo_ide.png)

-Then, as soon as you hit save, Objective C code is generated for `demo.app`.
+Then, as soon as you hit save, Objective C code is generated for `demo.applitude`.
 The generated code is small and tidied up by making use of runtime components wherever possible.
 Have a look at [InventorDetailViewController](https://github.com/ralfebert/applitude/blob/master/examples/demo/Generated/InventorDetailViewController.m) for an example of the kind of code generated for applitude apps.

 Last but not least, the runtime components utilized by the generated code are not tied to the DSL at all and you can utilize them in hand-written code as well; the DSL just adds a very convenient layer on top.
 But why write boring code by hand if you can express it using a more appropriate language?